digitalrebar/provision/doc/install.rst

 If you have connect to this DRP Endpoint previously, you may need to clear the browsers permanent redirect cache to start using the new feature.

 * Air Gap mode - the RackN UX disables all external calls and only operates against the local DRP endpoint.
+See :ref:`rs_airgap` for details on Airgap install.